+NOTE- The value of the Listen Interval field is not changed after successful multi-link (re)setup.
+(CID # 12072 and 10729)

 The AP affiliated with the AP MLD may reject the multi-link (re)setup because the listen interval requested by the non-AP MLD is too large.
 After successful multi-link (re)setup, the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.The AP MLD may delete buffered BUs for the implementation dependent reasons (subject to 11.2.3.10 (AP and AP MLD aging function)), including the use of an aging function and availability of buffers where the aging function is based on the listen interval indicated by the non-AP MLD in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP MLD in the WNM Sleep Mode Request frame.

-If all STAs affiliated with the non-AP MLD and operating on enabled links are in power save mode, at least one of these STAs shall wake up to receive at least one Beacon frame scheduled for transmission within the interval of duration equal to the listen interval indicated by the non-AP MLD in its (Re)Association Request frame, starting from the last TBTT for which another STA or the same STA affiliated with the non-AP MLD was awake.
+If all STAs affiliated with the non-AP MLD and operating on enabled links are in power save mode, at least one of these STAs shall wake up to receive at least one Beacon frame scheduled for transmission within the interval of duration equal to the listen interval indicated by the non-AP MLD in its (Re)Association Request frame, starting from the last TBTT for which another STA or the same STA affiliated with the non-AP MLD was in awake state (CID #12644).

 An example of operation for MLD listen interval is shown in Figure 35-17 (Example of operation for MLD listen interval).

-Figure 35-17—Example of operation for MLD listen interval
+Figure 35-17—Example of operation for MLD listen interval (CID # 10650 and 13860)